Skip to content

 distDirThe directory containing your built site (github-actions only).

-detectChangesWhether the workflow runs git-detect-changes (github-actions only).
+detectChangesWhether the workflow runs detect-changes (github-actions only).

 includeDecks["*"]Which decks build-site publishes (see below).